osrf/gazebo_tutorials/contrib_code/tutorial.md

 > This is the fun part.

 1. Write tests.
 > A pull request will only be accepted if it has tests.
-The new functions must have at least 90% function and branch coverage.
-See the Test Coverage section below for more information.
+See the `Test coverage` section below for more information.

 1. Compiler warnings.
 >  Code must have zero compile warnings.
 This currently only applies to Linux.